 There are many things that make Liverpool special; it has been called the “World Capital City of Pop.”
 Hope Street, named after William Hope, a merchant whose house once stood on what is now the Philharmonic Hall, is one of those things.
 It’s the only street in the world where a cathedral sits at each end, from the Roman Catholic Liverpool Metropolitan Cathedral at the north to the Anglican Liverpool Cathedral at the south.
-It also contains several restaurants, bars and many there are many fine hotels in Liverpool to choose from.
+It also contains several restaurants, bars and many there are many fine hotels in Liverpool

 Hope Street’s roots go back to the late 1700s and early 1800s.
 It has many interesting and historic sights that Hope Festival goers will enjoy as they listen to some great music and sample the great cuisine of the region.
 These sights, other than the ones already mentioned, include: a Masonic hall, two theatres, a bar, a bistro, three pubs, a hotel, a restaurant, three schools (a girls high school, the Liverpool Institute for Performing Arts, and the Liverpool College of Art), and the Liverpool Cathedral.
 Hope Street is also home to Gambier Terrace (a row of houses overlooking St James Cemetery and Liverpool Cathedral) and the Sheppard-Worlock Statue, which honors the life and work of two clergymen of the 1960s and 1970s.